mlabonne/cookbook/examples/lfm2-english-to-korean/README.md

 - **Efficient inference** - Runs on modest hardware with merged adapters for speed
 - **Easy-to-use CLI** - Simple command-line interface powered by Fire

-*This project was built by a community member with the support of Maxime Labone.*
+*This project was built and released by [Kiwoong Yeom](https://www.linkedin.com/in/kiwoong-yeom/) with the support of [Maxime Labone](https://www.linkedin.com/in/maxime-labonne/).*
 *[Link to the original announcement on LinkedIn](https://www.linkedin.com/posts/activity-7406831565210583040-2B9p?utm_source=share&utm_medium=member_desktop&rcm=ACoAAAqH-bMBMXBij-GI7SN8H4dk_E4j4k19f_w)*

 ## Quick Start